 National Trains to Antwerp

 Antwerp has 3 railway stations and has excellent connection with other towns in Belgium.
 The main train station servers various international (high speed) train lines.

 - Antwerpen-Centraal Railway Station:The railway station serves national and international trains.
-There is a connaction for High Speed trains operated by Thalys giving Antwerp excellent connection with Amsterdam, Rotterdam, Paris, and Lille.
 The trainstation is located next to the Zoo.
 Check for combi-tickets to get a discount.

 - Antwerpen Zuid (South) Railway Station: Serves local trains